broune/mathic/README.md

 The following copyright and license notice applies to all of the files in mathic.

-Copyright 2012 2013 Bjarke Hammersholt Roune (http://www.broune.com)
+Copyright 2012 2013 Bjarke Hammersholt Roune (http://www.broune.com) and Michael Stillman

 Mathic is licensed for use under the terms of GNU Lesser General Public License version 2.0, and under any later version; the option is yours.
 See the files